luxi-huang/NotAnyMike.github.io/_posts/2020-12-12- Whisker_Sensor_Mapping.md

 ---

 ## Motivation
-Whisker robot could be play an important role in dark or other extreme environment, where other sensors like cameras might hardly contain its normal performance.
-Whisker robot can detect environments by using whiskers to touch with environments and help people finish some hard tasks.
+A robot with a whisker sensor could one day play an important role in dark or other extreme environments where other sensors like cameras might not work.
+The whisker robot can measure environments using direct physical contact, completing difficult tasks even in the dark.

 ## Introduction
-This projects is building a map by using whisker sensors to detects the environment.
+This projects builds a map by using whisker sensors to detects the environment.
 It is using [Whisker Physics Simulator](https://github.com/SeNSE-lab/whiskitphysics) to build environment with obstacles and simulate whisker to detect the environment.
 Then, I transfer whisker sensor data to 2D scan data.
-After that, I use those data to implement with slam_toolbox.
+After that, I use those data to implement slam with slam_toolbox.

  <p align="middle"> <img src="https://github.com/luxi-huang/Whisker_Robot/blob/master/img/Whisker_simulator.gif?raw=true" alt="drawing" /> </p>